Paramodular groups and theta series: Introduction

-In Section \ref{sec3} we study Hecke algebras for paramodular groups of square free level and more general spaces of double cosets with respect to two possibly different paramodular groups.
-As in the case of the full integral symplectic group the double coset space factors by strong approximation into a restricted tensor product of local spaces.
+In Section \ref{sec3} we study Hecke algebras for paramodular groups of square free level and arbitrary degree and more general spaces of double cosets with respect to two possibly different maximal paramodular groups.
+As in the case of the full integral symplectic group and its congruence subgroups the double coset space factors by strong approximation into a restricted tensor product of local spaces.
 The key idea for the investigation of these is to view a local double coset as an orbit of a lattice $L$ in $\Q_p^{2m}$ under the action of the isometry group of a standard lattice $\Lambda$.
 In the classical case of level $1$ these orbits are characterized by the elementary divisors of $L$ with respect to $\Lambda$, which leads to the usual diagonal representatives of the double cosets.
 In our case one has to consider in addition the elementary divisors in the dual $\Lambda^\#$ of $\Lambda$ with respect to the alternating form.
 In this way we obtain explicit sets of representatives of these double cosets, generalizing results of Gallenkämper and Krieg \cite{gall_krieg} for degree $2$, and find a commutative subalgebra of the Hecke algebra that is important for our applications in the sequel.
+An analogous approach should work for the study of the Hecke algebra of a (not necessarily special) maximal compact local orthogonal group, but we don't pursue this further here.
+It may also be possible to use our methods for the determination of the structure of the Hecke algebra.

+Section \ref{sec4} is devoted to a generalization of Garrett's decomposition from \cite{garrett} of the group $Sp_{m+n}(\Z)$ into double cosets with respect to the Siegel maximal parabolic subgroup on one side and a diagonally embedded product $Sp_m(\Z)\times Sp_n(\Z)$ on the other side.
+This decomposition lies at the heart of the doubling method or method of pullbacks of Eisenstein series, which is an often used tool for the study of the analytic properties of $L$-functions of Siegel modular forms and for the study of the basis problem.